Skip to menu Skip to content Skip to footer

-Your PhD advisor will play a key role in ensuring your Doctor of Philosophy is a rewarding and enjoyable experience.
+Your PhD adviser will play a key role in ensuring your Doctor of Philosophy is a rewarding and enjoyable experience.

 Choosing a PhD supervisor can therefore be a daunting prospect.
-But we’ve enlisted the help of 2 UQ PhD advisors and researchers, Dr Loic Yengo and Professor Marina Reeves, to pinpoint exactly what you should be looking for.
-Better yet, they share their tips for maintaining a positive and fruitful working relationship with your PhD advisor throughout the typical 3-4 years of your candidature.
+But we’ve enlisted the help of UQ PhD adviser and researcher Dr Loic Yengo to pinpoint exactly what you should be looking for.
+He also has some tips for maintaining a positive and fruitful working relationship with your PhD adviser throughout the typical 3-4 years of your candidature.

-Meet Dr Yengo: UQ PhD advisor and Group Leader of the Statistical Genomics Laboratory, Institute of Molecular Bioscience (IMB)
+Meet Dr Yengo: UQ PhD adviser and Group Leader of the Statistical Genomics Laboratory, Institute of Molecular Bioscience (IMB)

 “PhD candidates in my lab work on a wide range of projects connected to the analysis of large-scale datasets containing DNA sequences of millions of individuals from across the world,” says Dr Yengo.